REV23Docs/rev23-desktop-docs/docs/configuration/appointment-labels.md

 # Appointment Label Properties

 **Type:** The type of the appointment label.
-    - Label: This appointment label will be a label.
+- *Label*: This appointment label will be a label.
-    - Status: The appointment label will be a status.
+- *Status*: The appointment label will be a status.

 **Name:** The name of the appointment label.